lithos13/LeanTest/README.md

 ## Case 2:
 The webpage owner could changes as well the column titles and this actions could affect our process, now we are using the columns ["State / Province","Rate", "Special Diesel","Biodiesel"].
 If we have an error according to these columns names, we would need make a change in its regarding column as the follow image shows

+## Case 3:
+If you need to use or change other email account such as "from" or "to", within .env file you could make those changes